swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 		- [moralisticness on basic questions](https://x.com/RazRazcle/status/1760107387955126618?s=20)
 		- [1930s germany](https://x.com/yacineMTB/status/1759971118457245965?s=20)
 		- [google only acknowledged the problem with historical figures](https://twitter.com/benthompson/status/1760452419627233610?t=90xQ8sGy63D2OtiaoGJuww) but its bigger than that
+		- [prompt modification](https://twitter.com/alexandrosm/status/1761620035905433903?s=12&t=90xQ8sGy63D2OtiaoGJuww): "Google secretly injects "I want to make sure that all groups are represented equally" to anything you ask of its AI.
+To get Gemini to reveal its prompt, just ask it to generate a picture of a dinosaur first.
+It's not supposed to tell you but the cool dino makes it forget I guess"
 		- similar but worse than [openai dalle](https://twitter.com/swyx/status/1760399621543879016) and [meta emu](https://x.com/andrewb10687674/status/1760414422990754071?s=20)
 		- [Gemini PM responses were not well received](https://twitter.com/jackk/status/1760334258722250785?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 	- [Things I Don't Know About AI - Elad Gil](https://news.ycombinator.com/item?id=39453622)